 - Adoption agencies: $6,000-$16,000.
-(Generally provide more services such as screening and counseling/education and cost more.
+(Generally, they provide more services such as screening and counseling/education and cost more.
 Usually includes legal fees.)

 Creating a Family has many resources on embryo donation/embryo adoption.
-A few we think you will find particularly helpful are:
+A few of our more recent resources that we think you will find particularly helpful are:

-- Suggested Books for Kids Conceived via Embryo Donation/Embryo Adoption
+- Suggested Books for Kids Conceived Through Embryo Donation/Embryo Adoption (booklists)

-Many more Creating a Family radio interviews with experts, videos, blogs, fact sheets, and Q and A’s with Experts on embryo donation can be found at the icons below.
+Many more Creating a Family interviews with experts, blogs, and fact sheets on embryo donation can be found at the icons below.